abelsj60/lexical-401/lined-code-node/v1/README.md

 I am actively working on the problem.
 I currently have a pull request open to address the issue: https://github.com/facebook/lexical/pull/3898, but have not yet found an accord with core.

 I have left the `canContainMarkdown` method in the `LinedCodeNode`'s code for now.
-If you want, you can patch the PR's two updates into Lexical to fix the problem with this method right now.
+If you want, you can patch the PR's two updates into your Lexical installation in order to fix the problem right now.

 I'll update these docs when I know more.
 ## API highlights